matwilso/matwilso.github.io/_posts/gpt-sim.md

 Personally, start becoming more familiar with the ML biases, human-computer symbiosis, and AI safety literatures as a first step.

 Super exciting times, but we certainly have our work cut out for us.
 Super important choices to make and things to get right.
-(And not that it often feels, on the ground level, like you are making a ton of progress.
+(And not that it often really feels, on the ground level, like you are making a ton of progress.
 Mostly it's hard, unglamorous work.
 Something like "things never get easier, you (*or maybe the field as a whole*) [just go faster](https://twitter.com/ruohanchenux/status/1000258622239068160/photo/2)".)